Mylaana/AresExpedition/README.md

 ## /!\BUG/!\ :
 Action phase upgrade not working
 Production phase screen not working
-Frontend data not being reset when game rollbacks to initial draft (edge case)
-Game not being saved on backend
+Builders/phase locked status not being saved after drawing cards

 ## Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones